10 Tips for Enjoyable Solo Traveling

 I know this sounds silly.
 However, if you’re the type for whom every morning is an uphill battle, my opinion is that you shouldn’t be considering solo traveling at all.

-Simply put, if you cannot wake up without your mother threatening to turn out your bedroom, or if you are perpetually late for work and the snooze button on your alarm clock is bruised from repeated slapping every morning, your solo trips are going to be disastrous.
-When you are unable to get up on time, you affect the rest of your day right away, which in turn affects the rest of your holiday.
-The worst is when you have transportation to catch.
-For example, a train or a flight.
+Simply put, if you cannot wake up without your mother threatening to turn out your bedroom, or if you are perpetually late for work with the snooze button on your alarm clock bruised from repeated slapping, your solo trips are going to be disastrous.
+When you are unable to get up on time, you affect the rest of your day right away, which in turn affects your entire holiday.
+The worst is when you have transportation to catch, for example, a train or a flight.
 Other than that, many attractions also require you to turn up early should you wish to avoid crowds.
 An extra hour in bed could often result in you queuing for three hours later on.

 2. You Are Constantly Aware of Your Surroundings

 Talk to anyone who’s aghast about traveling alone and you’ll likely be regaled by endless stories of threats and crimes involving tourists.
-Regrettably, most of these threats are true.
-No city in the world is crime-free.
+Regrettably, many of these stories are true.
+No city in the world is crime-free, or would ever be.
 Many destinations also contain hidden hazards.

 Unless a few hours in a hospital or a police station is your idea of adventure, you need to constantly be aware of your surroundings when traveling alone.
-You should not be the type who becomes utterly oblivious to everything and anything while composing a selfie or when bargaining for a souvenir.
-At the risk of encouraging paranoia, I’d say you also need to be someone who’s immediately conscious of potential threats.
-For example, an intoxicated group lumbering in your direction.
-In truth, this is instinctive once you get the hang of it.
+You should not be the type who becomes utterly oblivious to everything and anything while composing a selfie, or the sort who wouldn’t spare a second thought climbing atop rickety structures for a better view.
+At the risk of encouraging paranoia, I’d say you also need to be someone who’s immediately aware of human threats, for example, an intoxicated group lumbering in your direction.
+In truth, being conscious of your surroundings is instinctive once you get the hang of it.
 Speak to anyone who has lived in a large city, and they will likely tell you it’s second-nature.

 About Travel Threats